Osayiemma/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that changes the working directory to the previous one
+lists files in the current directory and the parent of the working directory